 The Academy Trust furloughed some of its extended services staff under the Government's Coronavirus Job Retention Scheme.
-The funding received of £7,423 relates to staff costs in respect of four staff, which are included in note 7 and 8 below as appropriate.
+The funding received of £7,000 relates to staff costs in respect of 4 staff, which are included in note 7 and 8 below as appropriate.

-There are no unfulfilled conditions or other contingencies attached to the other Government grants above.
+There are no unfulfilled conditions or other contingencies attached to the Government grants above.